-In this section, we describe how to construct LCBs for attraction probabilities of individual items $\theta_a$ from \cref{sec:structured pessimism}.
-Note that these are means of Bernoulli random variables, which we use in our derivations.
-We consider two types of pessimism: Bayesian and frequentist lower confidence bounds.
-The Bayesian bounds assume that the model parameters are drawn i.i.d. from prior distributions, which are used in the construction of the bounds.
-The frequentist bounds make no assumption on the distribution of the model parameters.
-The Bayesian bounds are more practical when priors are available, while the frequentist bounds are more robust due to fewer modeling assumptions.
+In this section, we construct LCBs for attraction probabilities $\theta_a$ of individual items in \cref{sec:structured pessimism}.
+Note that they are means of Bernoulli random variables, which we use in our derivations.
+We consider two types of LCBs: Bayesian and frequentist.
+The Bayesian bounds assume that the attraction probabilities are drawn i.i.d.\ from a known prior distribution.
+The frequentist bounds make no assumption on the distribution of the attraction probabilities.
+The Bayesian bounds are more practical when the prior is available, while the frequentist bounds are more robust due to fewer modeling assumptions.
 Our bounds are derived independently for each context $X$.
-We drop it in the derivations to simplify the notation.
+To simplify notation, we drop it in the derivations in this section.